Connecting to the DevOps Velocity MCP server using Claude Desktop

 NODE_TLS_REJECT_UNAUTHORIZED=0should be used only in testing environments.

 Property Description <velocity_mcp_server_url> Specifies the full Velocity MCP server URL.
-For example: <velocity_hostname>/mcp<velocity_user_access_key> Provides the credentials necessary to access the Velocity MCP server.
+For example: https://<velocity_hostname>/mcp<velocity_user_access_key> Provides the credentials necessary to access the Velocity MCP server.
 Create an User Access Key in Velocity and use it. - The

 - Save your changes and restart Claude Desktop.